hbliu98/CLFC-Brain-Tumor-Segmentation/README.md

-# Contrastive Multimodal Brain Tumor Segmentation
+# CLFC Brain Tumor Segmentation
 > This is the code for MICCAI 2022 paper: "Multimodal Brain Tumor Segmentation Using Contrastive Learning based Feature Comparison with Monomodal Normal Brain Images".
 The training pipeline is motivated by [nnUNet](https://github.com/MIC-DKFZ/nnUNet)

 If you find it useful in your own research, please cite our paper: